utdata/rwdir/docs/05-transform.md

 Take a look at this and guess what is happening.
 Clearly `is.na` is a thing.
 How is it being used?

 There are 22 records returned out of 18k+.
-Can we safely exclude them?
+Can we safely exclude them without affecting the results?
 I think so.

-We can apply a similar function `na.rm` function inside our `summarise()` filter to remove the missing values before the calculation, like this:
+We can apply a similar function `na.rm` function inside our `summarise()` function to remove the missing values before the calculation, like this:

 ![NAs removed from summarize](images/transform-wells-narm.png)